popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 ### What if we don't know everything?

-In our experience, the most commonly encountered missing ingredient for both neutral and sweep simulations is a chromosome-level assembly: many species' genome assemblies are composed of many relatively small contigs whose relation to each other is unknown.
+In our experience, the most commonly encountered missing ingredient for both neutral and non-neutral simulations is a chromosome-level assembly: many species' genome assemblies are composed of many relatively small contigs whose relation to each other is unknown.
 There are two main ways to deal with this.